KEIO-LCLAB/CM_screening/README.md

    Please make a directory every user, which is named as &quot;\*\*\*\*\*\*\*\*&quot;(8-digit ID).
    If the data is CM patient's one, add into the former.
 If else, add into the latter.
    ![Alt text](directory_path_image.PNG)
-8. Execute data_check.py.
-This is the prepare for classification.
-9. Execute make_model.py.
+8. Execute make_model.py.
 After it, the classification result is shown.